How Do Storage Auctions Work?

 - Unit’s contents could end up being junk or trash

-- Chance of personal and/or sentimental items not being returned to original owners
+- Personal and/or sentimental items are lost to the original owners

 - Takes time and effort to resell items purchased in a storage auction